mousems/SimpleNexmoSender/README.md

 	)

-you can check detail at [Nexmo Document](https://docs.nexmo.com/index.php/voice-api/text-to-speech)
+You may refer [Nexmo Document](https://docs.nexmo.com/index.php/voice-api/text-to-speech) for details.